LCP Fix Behavioral Disorders - Clearfork Academy

 Experts believe that behavioral disorders are caused by a combination of biological, psychological, and environmental factors.
 One effective treatment method is behavioral family therapy, in which the family learns how to support the child’s well-being and mental health.
 Furthermore, Cognitive Behavioral Therapy, social skills training, and anger management therapy are also helpful for children and teens suffering from behavioral disorders.

-Sources: National Institute of Mental Health, Council for Children with Behavioral Disorders, US Department of Health and Human Services, Substance Abuse and Mental Health Services Administration
+Sources: National Institute of Mental Health, Council for Children with Behavioral Disorders, Substance Abuse and Mental Health Services Administration

 It's Time to Make a Change